4spacesdk/CI4OrmExtension/README.md

 4. Join tables should be named after the relation names in plural form in alphabetical order, ex. roles_users.

 ### Model
-A basic CodeIgniter 4 model would look something like this
+A basic CodeIgniter 4 model would typically look like this
 ```php
 <?php namespace App\Models;
 use App\Entities\User;